iamtheblackunicorn/tiny-lab/README.markdown

   - `profilePictureUrl`: Put the URL to your site's logo here.
   - `viewText`: This is the text that is displayed when people read one of the blog posts on your site.
   - `description`: This is the description of what your site.
+  - `footerText`: The text that will be displayed in the footer.
+(Usually a copyright notice of some sort.)
   - `apple57x57`: This is the path to the "favicon" of the dimensions `57x57`.
   - `apple60x60`: This is the path to the "favicon" of the dimensions `60x60`.
   - `apple72x72`: This is the path to the "favicon" of the dimensions `72x72`.